HRSgoldeneye/GoldenEye.github.io/README.md

 # Application Design

-## Directory Structure

-## Import Conventions
+## Blade Files

-To avoid errors, laravel simplifies import conventions by...
+Webpages are constructed as blade files.
+Blade files allow you to have your HTML call your PHP functions and have them interact with your models and routes while the logic is stowed away in your Controllers.
+All blade files are located in the /resources/views directory.
+For organization, it's recommded to put all the layout HTML into a separate layout directory and your web pages into a pages directory within the views directory.

-## Naming Conventions
+## Eloquent Models

+Eloquent models are simple ways to create an object that reflect something you store in your database.
+Models make it easy to query data and insert new records into your database tables.
+By convention, your model is the singular version of the class while your database will use the plural version for the table.
+For our project, models were made for the divisions, titles, statutes, and sections of the data while creating relationships for them.

-## Data Model
+## Database

+By default, laravel uses mysql.
+Migrations are "version control" for your database tables, simplying the act of modifying the database schema.
+If changes need to be made to tables, the modification in the editor, and the backend mchange can be done with one artisan command.

 ## CSS
 For this project, we used BootStrap 4 that comes by default in laravel.
+Bootstrap allows our project to satisfy usuability issues for both web and mobile app users.

-## Routing
+## Routing/Import Conventions

-In laravel, routing is accomplished using the laravel eloquent.
+Routing is accomplished using the laravel eloquent.

 ## Configuration